huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 sudo apt-get install ansible -y
 ```

-This will download and install ansible onto the linux machine
+This will download and install ansible onto the Linux machine

 After we have installed ansible we now need to make some configurations to it